simonkrauter/Open-EV-Charts/readme.md

 For each country there is a JavaScript file.<br>
 This file contains two data sets for each month/quarter:

-- Number of all passenger cars by brand
+- Number of registrations of new all passenger cars by brand
-- Number of electric passenger cars by model (limited to top 50 models)
+- Number of registrations of new battery electric passenger cars by model (limited to top 50 models)

 In addition every data set has one or multiple source URLs.